krishaamer/green-filter-research/research/literature/sustainability.md

 -   55% of emissions come from energy production.

+-   According to one study, only 37% percent of U.S. Gen-Z and Millenials follow news related to environmental issues (American Press Institute (2022))

 ### Population {#population}

 In November 2022, Planet Earth’s population reached 8 Billion people (The Economic Times (2022)); future population projections predict 8.5B people by 2030 and 9.7B by 2050 (United Nations Department of Economic and Social Affairs, Population Division (2022)).
 While population growth puts higher pressure on Earth’s resources, some research shows the effect is more from wasteful lifestyles than the raw number of people (FIND CITATION).